eventide-project/docs/user-guide/entity-store/snapshotting.md

 - An entity is transformed into JSON when recorded into its snapshot stream
 - A JSON snapshot is transformed into an entity instance when retrieving a snapshotted entity from its snapshot stream
 - If an entity doesn't implement the protocol explicitly, it will not be able to be converted to and from JSON for snapshotting (there is no default implementation)
+- While many external services may read an entity's stream and its snapshots, only the service to which an entity is native should write snapshots
 - Attribute names in the raw JSON representation are converted between camelCase and underscore_case when writing and reading snapshots
 - The interval between an entity's snapshots is measured in number of events read and projected between snapshots
 - The snapshot interval is tuned based on the throughput of the particular service hosting it, so there is no default snapshot interval